-\\\PLEASE remember you are taking this class from a real teacher, NOT a computer.

-Use that resource as needed. \\\
+PLEASE remember you are NOT taking this class from a computer, you are taking this class from a teacher.
+Use that resource as needed.

 I believe online courses should be approached as directed-study courses.
 It is my job to focus and direct your study.
 It is your job to learn the course content from the assigned readings and outlines and show that learning through exams and assignments.